 The Musée de l’Ordre de la Libération is a museum of the French resistance located in Les Invalides in Paris, France.
 The museum was founded in 1957 and is dedicated to the history of the French resistance during World War II.

-The Musée de l’Ordre de la Libération is a small museum with a collection of photographs, documents, and artifacts related to the French resistance during World War II.
+The Musée de l’Ordre de la Libération is a small museum with photographs, documents, and artifacts of the French resistance during World War II.
 The museum is open to the public free of charge.

 See Related: Winters in France: A Comprehensive Guide to the Season